-Haiti is a low-income country with the highest prevalence of HIV infection in the Latin American and Caribbean (LAC) region; is the only nation in the Caribbean where malaria is still endemic; and has the highest TB burden in the Western Hemisphere.
+Haiti is a low-income country with the highest prevalence of HIV infection in the Latin American and Caribbean (LAC) region.
+It remains the only nation in the Caribbean where malaria is still endemic, and Haiti has the highest TB burden in the Western Hemisphere.
 The Haitian Ministry of Public Health and Population (MSPP) has developed a vertical response to each of these three diseases.
-However, international experience suggests that there are a number of issues that cut across the different programs that could be better addressed jointly, such as procurement and supply chains, disease surveillance and laboratories services, program planning and supervision, and delivery of HIV, TB, and malaria screening and treatment.
+However, international experience suggests that there are a number of issues that cut across the different programs that could be better addressed jointly, such as procurement and supply chains, disease surveillance and laboratory services, program planning and supervision, and delivery of HIV, TB, and malaria screening and treatment.
 Responding to the three diseases in Haiti through siloed vertical programs results in duplication of efforts, competition for resources, disparate emphasis on certain interventions at the expense of others, and piecemeal (and often unsustainable) initiatives.

 At the request of the Global Fund and Haiti’s MSPP, a Pharos team composed of international and local health systems, infectious disease, and financing experts is working with local stakeholders to develop recommendations to better integrate the HIV, TB, and malaria responses in Haiti.